 Our performance is largely dependent upon the talents and efforts of highly skilled individuals.
 In order to fully implement our business plan, we will need to retain our current qualified personnel, as well as attract and retain additional qualified personnel.
 Thus, our success will, in significant part, depend upon our retention of current personnel as well as the efforts of personnel not yet identified and upon our ability to attract and retain highly skilled managerial, engineering, sales and marketing personnel.
 We are also dependent on managerial and technical personnel to the extent they may have knowledge or information about our businesses and technical systems that may not be known by our other personnel.
-There can be no assurance that we will be able to attract and retain necessary personnel.
+There can be no assurance that we will be able to attract and retain necessary personnel, particularly during the current period of unprecedented employee turnover and labor shortages impacting virtually all businesses.
 The failure to hire and retain such personnel could adversely affect the implementation of our business plan.